ostermuellerj/HOSP-site/README.md

 # HOSP-site
-A demo site for my 2016-2017 FIRM project in association with the Hot Springs National Park.
+A demo site for my 2016-2017 FIRM project in association with the Hot Springs National Park, in loving memory of Jim Sanderson.

 ![Homepage](/images/home.png)